 Most STDs can be effectively treated with drugs.
 However, some new strains of bacteria and viruses have become resistant to some drugs, making treatment more difficult.
 Resistance to drugs is likely to increase because drugs are sometimes misused.

 People who are being treated for a bacterial STD should abstain from sexual intercourse until the infection has been eliminated from them and their sex partners.
 Thus, sex partners should be tested and treated simultaneously.

-Viral STDs, especially herpes, hepatitis B and C, and HIV infection, usually persist for life.
-Antiviral drugs can control but not yet cure all of these infections, except hepatitis C, which can be cured in some people after prolonged treatment.
+Viral STDs, especially herpes and HIV infection, usually persist for life.
+Antiviral drugs can control but not yet cure these infections.